PerfectlySoft/PerfectDocs/guide/MySQL.md

 brew install mysql
 ```

-If you need home-brew, you can install it with:
+If you need Homebrew, you can install it with:

 ```shell
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"